Haefliger cohomology of complete Riemannian foliations: Introduction

 A foliated manifold $(M,\mathcal{F})$ is called {\em taut} if $M$ admits a metric $g$ such that every leaf of $\mathcal{F}$ is a minimal submanifold of $(M,g)$.
-Sullivan's characterization~\cite{Sullivan1979} shows that tautness is a dynamical or homological property of compact foliated manifolds.
-Later Haefliger~\cite{Haefliger1980} introduced Haefliger cohomology of compact foliated manifolds to give a cohomological characterization of tautness.
-As a corollary, Haefliger proved that tautness of compact foliated manifolds is a transverse property, namely, it is determined by the equivalence class of the holonomy pseudogroups.
+Haefliger cohomology of foliated manifolds was introduced by Haefliger~\cite{Haefliger1980} to study tautness of compact foliated manifolds.
+Based on the work of Sullivan~\cite{Sullivan1979} and Rummler~\cite{Rummler1979}, Haefliger characterized tautness for a compact foliated manifold $(M,\F)$ by the existence of certain nonnegative $0$-cocycle of the Haefliger cohomology.
+As a consequence, he showed that tautness of compact foliated manifold $(M,\F)$ is a transverse property, which is determined by the holonomy pseudogroup.

-Riemannian foliations are foliations whose holonomy pseudogroup admits an invariant Riemannian metric.
-Typical examples of Riemannian foliations are Lie foliations, namely, foliations whose holonomy pseudogroups are generated by the right $\Gamma$-action on a Lie group $G$, where $\Gamma$ is a finitely generated subgroup of $G$.
-Remarkably, tautness of Riemannian foliations on compact manifolds is topologically characterized: Carri\`ere conjectured~\cite{Carriere1984} that a transversely orientable Riemannian foliation on a compact manifold is taut if and only if the top degree component of the basic cohomology is nontrivial.
-After many partial results~\cite{KamberTondeur1983b,Carriere1984,Ghys1984,Haefliger1985,MolinoSergiescu1985,ElKacimiAlaouiHector1984,AlvarezLopez1990}, Masa~\cite{Masa1992} finally proved Carri\`{e}re's conjecture for orientable Riemannian foliations. \'{A}lvarez L\'{o}pez~\cite{AlvarezLopez1992} removed the hypothesis of orientability.

-Dom\'{i}nguez~\cite{Dominguez1998} proved that any Riemannian foliation on a compact manifold is tense based on Masa's technique and the \'{A}lvarez class defined in~\cite{AlvarezLopez1992}.
-Here, a foliated manifold $(M,\mathcal{F})$ is called {\em tense} if $M$ admits a metric such that the mean curvature form of $\F$ is basic.
-Since Dom\'{i}nguez's theorem implies Masa's theorem, Dom\'{i}nguez's theorem can be regarded as a generalization of Masa's theorem.
-Theorems of Masa and Dom\'{i}nguez were proved essentially by computing Haefliger cohomology of Riemannian foliations on compact manifolds.
+Remarkably, tautness of Riemannian foliations is of topological nature being characterized in terms of basic cohomology as conjectured by Carri\'{e}re in his Ph.D.\ thesis and proven by Masa~\cite{Masa1992}.
+Later, based on Masa's technique and the \'{A}lvarez class defined in~\cite{AlvarezLopez1992}, Dom\'{i}nguez~\cite{Dominguez1998} generalized Masa's theorem by proving that any Riemannian foliation on a compact manifold is tense.
+Here, recall that a foliated manifold $(M,\mathcal{F})$ is called {\em tense} if $M$ admits a metric such that the mean curvature form of $\mathcal{F}$ is basic.
+The tenseness naturally arises to prove the duality of cohomologies of Riemannian foliations on closed manifolds~\cite{KamberTondeur1983b,Dominguez1998}.